 Many firms also had to change their accounting workflow and employee interactions in response to social distancing rules.
 Some offices were quick to transition to a fully remote work setup due to the already existing digital-based infrastructure.
 Other firms, however, are unable to let their employees work from home because of risks when it comes to safeguarding client data.
 To comply with social distancing, firms have had to implement measures like a six-feet-apart rule to ensure everyone’s safety in the office.

 Accounting firms also put a great emphasis on continued communication during this time.
 They mentioned that it is vital to ensure that both staff and clients understand what is going to happen and the options they have moving forward.
 Additionally, they make themselves available to promptly answer questions in an effort to mitigate employee stress.
 Some even threw virtual pizza parties and daily coffee meetings to allow employees to stay in constant contact, as well as offer a social outlet.

 Various firms also emphasized the sheer importance of communication between staff and clientele to maintain and strengthen relationships.
 Employees need to have a thorough understanding of the new workflow, while clients have to be informed of the options available to them.

 For some firms, the transition has been seamless and easy because of their clientele or how their company was initially set up.
-For those accounting firms not yet using practice management software, now would be a good time to look at solutions like Financial Cents.
+For accounting firms not yet using accounting practice management software, now would be a good time to look at solutions like Financial Cents.